-A hate crime occurs when a person is targeted because of hostility or prejudice towards their:
+There are five categories of ‘identity’ when a person is targeted because of a hostility or prejudice towards their:

 - race or ethnicity